Extended working life and its interaction with health, wellbeing and quality of life: a multi-country initiative (THRIVE)

 - To examine how the pattern of different physical and mental health conditions vary over the working life by socioeconomic status and gender in different countries

-- To determine the employment consequences of these changing patterns of morbidity, co-morbidity and caring responsibilities at older ages
+- To determine the employment consequences of these changing patterns of morbidity and co-morbidity

 - To find policy approaches in the study countries that extend the working lives of people with chronic illness

 Policy-makers internationally may learn from this study about ways to extend the working lives of older people effectively and equitably.

 University of Liverpool (UK)